-In accordance with the provisions under clauses 8.8.1(a)(1a) and 8.8.3(a)(5) of the Rules, the Panel has determined a draft of the System Restart Standard.
+In accordance with the provisions under clauses 8.8.1(a)(1a) and 8.8.3(a)(5) of the Rules, the Panel has determined the System Restart Standard.
 As required by the Rules, the Panel has sought, and considered, advice from AEMO in making this determination.
-The Panel is consulting on this draft prior to finalising its determination.